E. Marlitt: Biography

 She became deaf, and returned to Sondershausen, living for 11 years at court as a companion to her patroness.
 Her correspondents were struck with her attractive style, and encouraged her to write novels.
 For this purpose, she returned to Arnstadt in 1863, and there began her career as a novelist.
-She used her experiences at court and as a travelling companion to the princess as material for her books, which were primarily directed against social prejudice.
+She used her experiences at court and as a traveling companion to the princess as material for her books, which were primarily directed against social prejudice and hypocrisy.